May, last weekend - Las Cruces de La Laguna, Barlovento. Live music and dancing with kiosk bars and food.

 June - Corpus Christi, Mazo.
-Every year the steep, cobbled streets of Mazo are carpeted with flowers and petals.
-Since 1873 the festival has been characterized by the creation of petal carpets, passageways and decorated altars of flowers.
-Mazo has been declared a Fiesta of National Tourist interest.
+Every year, the steep cobbled streets of Mazo are carpeted with intricate decorations of flowers, seeds and seeds and with archways covered in shrubbery and flowers.
+Inaugurated in 1873, the festival has declared a Fiesta of National Interest.

 12/13th June or nearest weekend - Fiesta of San Antonio, Garafia.
 One of the largest fiestas on the island, attracting around 2,000 people and lasting 3 days, the main day is on the Saturday.
 Apart from live music on the stage which goes on throughout the day with different bands performing, tucked away in a corner you can usually find someone playing the guitar or accordion.